Jerry-ya-ya/JackAndBeanstalks/doc/worklog.md

 - Improved the design of the user profile and fixed CSS issues on several pages.

 - Improved the design of the user's Todo List page.

+- Implemented a feature that allows users to add friends.